raj-bains-sdl/docs_new/content/en/docs/concepts/_index.md

   Core entities in Prophecy - teams, projects, fabrics, ...
 ---

-This is a list of entities in Prophecy
+Prophecy is a data engineering platform and contains the common entities that you'd expect in such a system.

+{{< figure src="/images/concepts/entities_simplified.png" width="75%" align="center">}}